Kapustnik: Origins

-The Russian word kapustnik refers to cabbage, or cabbage pie.
-In the 18th century, kapustniki referred to "harvesting and processing cabbage at the invitation of one's neighbors".
+The Russian word kapustnik refers to cabbage: in the 18th century, kapustniki referred to "harvesting and processing cabbage at the invitation of one's neighbors".
 It usually involved the women of a village gathering to chop cabbage—which happened to be a long and laborious event.
 This pertained to the forty days of Lent; people had to abstain from meat, milk, and other animal products, which made cabbage the common food in meals.
 After chopping the cabbage up and soaking it in brine, people were able to get much of the nutrition they lacked during winter months.
 The kapustnik pie was baked using the leftover cabbage from the brining barrel.
 The women at these gatherings often enjoyed each other's company, talking, gossiping, and singing among other things.
 As Lent restricted the Russians' diet as well as social activity, kapustniki in the form variety shows began in the 19th century.
 Like cabbage pie, a kapustnik showcases its variety of layers that make up a delicious—and entertaining—product.
 They were often performed at this time in houses of Russian nobility.